OnecodexGitHubAdmin/sanity-template-angular-tailwindcss-website/README.md

 This template repo is used to easily create a website, blog or webshop through a web interface.
 You can also deploy and configure it through this interface.
 You can test it by [creating this project](https://www.sanity.io/create/?template=OneCodexGithubAdmin/sanity-template-angular-website).

 The template contains both a Sanity Studio and a front-end in Angular.
 Both are packed inside an nx workspace for better tooling support and deployed on Netlify.
 So it's really easy to add whatever you want.
-For example you can easily add angular material or tailwind CSS and use it in your front-end.
+For example you can easily add angular material or any and use it in your front-end.

 The Angular front-end is using scully to generate static pages before being deployed.